Anita Anand: War in Ukraine

-In September 2022, Anand told the Canadian Broadcasting Corporation that it would boost the capacity of the Royal Canadian Air Force hub in Prestwick, Scotland, by adding a third C-130 Hercules aircraft and boosting its presence to 55 personnel, thus enabling it to deliver additional military aid to Ukraine.
+In September 2022, Anand told the Canadian Broadcasting Corporation that it would increase the capacity of the Royal Canadian Air Force hub in Prestwick, Scotland, by adding a third C-130 Hercules aircraft and increasing its presence to 55 personnel, enabling it to deliver additional military aid to Ukraine.

-Days after Russian missiles struck Kyiv and other civilian centres in Ukraine, Anand visited Warsaw on October 11, 2022, and met with her Polish counterpart Mariusz Błaszczak.
+Anand visited Warsaw on October 11, 2022, and met her Polish counterpart Mariusz Błaszczak.
 While in Warsaw, Anand announced the deployment of approximately forty Canadian Armed Forces combat engineers to Poland to train Ukrainian sappers under Operation Unifier.
-Referring to the Russian missile attacks on Ukrainian cities, Anand said the same day, "Canada wholeheartedly condemns those brutal strikes against civilian targets and infrastructure, adding, "those strikes constitute a war crime."

-The next day, at a meeting of the U.S.-led Ukraine Defense Contact Group in Brussels, Anand announced an additional $47 million CAD in military aid to Ukraine, including "artillery rounds, satellite communications, winter clothing and drone cameras, among other assistance."
+Referring to the Russian attacks, Anand condemned the Russian missile attacks on Ukrainian cities as war crimes.
+The next day, at a meeting of the U.S.-led Ukraine Defense Contact Group in Brussels, Anand announced an additional $47 million CAD in military aid to Ukraine, including "artillery rounds, satellite communications, winter clothing and drone cameras, among other assistance".

 On November 14, 2022, Canada announced an additional $500 million in military aid for Ukraine, bringing its total commitment of military aid to over $1 billion CAD since February 2022.
 On November 16, 2022, Canada announced the extension of Operation Unifier in the United Kingdom through the end of 2023.
 At a meeting of the Ukraine Defense Contact Group later that day, Anand also announced that Canada would contribute $34 million in additional military aid to Ukraine, in the form of drone cameras, additional winter clothing, and satellite services.

-Following Ukrainian officials' repeated asks to NATO countries for air defence systems, Anand announced on January 10, 2023 that Canada would donate a NASAMS air defence system to Ukraine at a cost of approximately $406 million.
-"In the face of Russia’s brutal airstrikes on Ukraine, this air defence system will help to protect Ukrainian population centres and critical infrastructure against drone, missile, and aircraft attacks,” Anand said.
-Oleksii Reznikov, Ukraine’s defence minister, said that the system will “considerably reinforce” Ukraine’s defence capabilities.
+Following Ukrainian officials' repeated requests to NATO countries for air defence systems, Anand announced on January 10, 2023, that Canada would donate a NASAMS air defence system to Ukraine at a cost of approximately $406 million.
+Oleksii Reznikov, Ukraine's defence minister, said that the system will "considerably reinforce" Ukraine's defence capabilities.

 Anand visited Kyiv and Irpin during a trip to Ukraine on January 18, 2023.
 There, she met with Ukrainian Defence Minister Oleksii Reznikov and announced that Canada would donate 200 Roshel Senator armoured personnel carriers manufactured in Mississauga, Ontario.
-Referring to the Senator APCs, Anand said, "I have heard repeatedly that Ukrainian troops appreciate their maneuverability and their adaptability," while speaking to the press alongside Minister Reznikov.
 This announcement marked the full allocation of the additional $500 million in military aid to Ukraine announced by Canada on November 14, 2022.